geyue1/uno_game/README.md

 pip install torch
 ## the original version rlcard toolkit
 https://github.com/datamllab/rlcard
-## enforcements of rlcard-uno version
+## reenforcement of rlcard-uno version
 The UNO game in the original version of rlcard toolkit only has two players and it can not be altered.
 The rlcard-uno version changes that.
 UNO game in this version can have multiple players.
 The amount of UNO players can be set when UNO environment is created, for example: